anymod/guide/docs/examples/scss.md

 </div>
 ```

-The SCSS in this example is compiled to the following CSS when the mod is displayed:
+The SCSS in this example is pre-compiled to the following CSS when the mod is displayed:

 ```css
 [kbbdr] {